-A University Housing staff member determines final room condition.
+An M Housing staff member determines the final room condition.
 This includes checking walls, ceilings, woodwork, floors, interior and exterior fixtures and furnishings.
-All University- provided furnishings must be in the room in original condition upon checkout, or charges may be incurred for moving, repair and/or replacement costs.
+All University-provided furnishings must be in the room in original condition upon checkout, or charges may be incurred for moving, repair and/or replacement costs.

 Pre-Inspections in Northwood Community Apartments and Munger Graduate Residences

-Since University Housing provides storage for abandoned property as a service and without compensation, it is a gratuitous bailee under the law.
+Since M Housing provides storage for abandoned property as a service and without compensation, it is a gratuitous bailee under the law.
 That is, it does not undertake to exercise other than reasonable care and good faith in maintaining security in storage areas.
-University Housing assumes no legal responsibility for loss or damage to abandoned items held in designated storage areas.
-University Housing and the University disclaim any and all liability, notwithstanding the above, which arises from natural disasters or other circumstances beyond their control.
+M Housing assumes no legal responsibility for loss or damage to abandoned items held in designated storage areas.
+M Housing and the University disclaim any and all liability, notwithstanding the above, which arises from natural disasters or other circumstances beyond their control.